NOISE REDUCTION MEASURES

-- Encourage drivers to park at curb and avoid double parking which can cause congestion and car horn noise
+- Encourage drivers to park at the curb and avoid double parking which can cause congestion and car horn noise

-- Where possible, encourage deliveries to take place at loading dock or at curb closest to the delivery area to minimize area impacted by noise.
+- Where possible, encourage deliveries to take place at the loading dock or at curb closest to the delivery area to minimize area impacted by noise.

 - Maintain a log/diary of deliveries during off-hours to note noise disturbances that need to be addressed.